Get insider access

 • Noticeable uniformity issues.

-Due to its mediocre gaming performance and disappointing HDR experience, this isn't a very good choice for gaming in HDR.
-HDR adds almost nothing, as it has a low contrast ratio, no local dimming, and it can't get very bright, so HDR highlights don't stand out at all.
-Despite its superb low input lag, it's also limited for gaming, as it has a slow response time and no advanced gaming features like variable refresh rate support.
+Due to its mediocre gaming performance and disappointing HDR experience, the LG UQ9000 isn't a very good choice for gaming in HDR.
+HDR adds almost nothing, as it has a low contrast ratio, no local dimming, and can't get very bright, so HDR highlights don't stand out.
+Despite its superbly low input lag, it's limited for gaming, as it has a slow response time and no advanced gaming features, like variable refresh rate (VRR) support.

 Pros